-NovAtel BeeLine[TM] receivers were used for data collection (Ford et al., 1997).
-The BeeLine[TM] is an 8+8 channel (L1-L1) receiver generally used for the attitude determination.
-Three BeeLines[TM] were used together with six antennas where all receivers were driven by an external rubidium oscillator.
+NovAtel BeeLineTM receivers [21] were used for data collection.
+The BeeLineTM is an 8+8 channel (L1-L1) receiver generally used for the attitude determination.
+Three BeeLinesTM were used together with six antennas where all receivers were driven by an external rubidium oscillator.
 Data was collected for several sessions spread over successive days on the roof of the Engineering building at the University of Calgary.